Exploiting the Alternatives: Coordinated Learning via Hierarchical RL for Dynamic VNEAP: Introduction

 \section{Introduction}

-Network slicing is the paradigm of partitioning a shared physical network into multiple, logically isolated ``slices,'' each tailored to a tenant or service class with distinct requirements in terms of bandwidth, reliability, and security \cite{networkslicing}.
+Network slicing enables the partition of a shared physical network into multiple, logically isolated \lq \lq slices'' each tailored to a tenant or service class with distinct requirements, for instance, in terms of bandwidth, reliability, and security \cite{networkslicing}.

-A central problem in network slicing is the \emph{Virtual Network Embedding (VNE)} problem \cite{fischer}, which concerns the mapping of Virtual Network Requests (VNR) onto a physical network (also referred to as substrate network).
-In this context, each slice request, i.e., each VNR, specifies the virtual nodes and links it requires, along with their associated resource demands.
-The objective of the VNE is to allocate resources of the VNR (i.e., to embed the VNR) onto physical nodes and links while ensuring resource isolation and adherence to quality-of-service requirements (e.g., minimum bandwidth guarantees, maximum link latency, or packet loss limits).
+A central problem in network slicing is the \emph{Virtual Network Embedding (VNE)} problem \cite{fischer}, which concerns the mapping of Virtual Network Requests (VNR) onto a Substrate Network (SN).
+In this context, each slice request, i.e., each VNR, specifies the virtual nodes and connections it requires, along with their associated resource demands.
+The objective of the VNE is to allocate resources of the VNR (i.e., to embed the VNR) onto physical nodes and links while ensuring resource isolation and adherence to quality-of-service requirements (e.g., minimum bandwidth guarantees, maximum latency constraints, or packet loss limits).
 The embedding must also optimize system-level goals such as cost efficiency and resource utilization.

-Most studies on the VNE problem assume that a VNR has a fixed topology \cite{fischer}, meaning that both the number of virtual nodes and the way they are interconnected by virtual links are \emph{predetermined} and \emph{immutable}.
-In other words, the structure of the virtual network graph is specified in advance to the embedding by the application.
-The orchestrator must then find an embedding that preserves this exact structure without omitting, rearranging, or substituting any part of the topology.
-This rigidity limits the flexibility of the embedding process, especially under resource constraints, since the orchestrator must satisfy the embedding of a fixed virtual topology without the option to choose a more suitable variant, or in other words, an \emph{alternative}.

-In a recent line of research, authors have introduced a novel variant of the VNE problem that leverages \emph{malleable} VNRs \cite{malleable}, wherein each VNR can be realized through one of several alternative virtual network topologies (hereafter, we use the term \emph{alternatives} to denote these alternative virtual network topologies).
-These alternatives are functionally equivalent but are implemented as different virtual networks, i.e., with different capacity and bandwidth requirements.
-From a practical standpoint, this aligns with the well-established practice in network virtualization of enabling flexible configurations.
-This flexibility creates a significant practical advantage as it allows the embedding algorithm to select a topology aligned with the current state of the Substrate Network (SN), thereby improving overall network efficiency \cite{bari}.